Blue Cat Audio - Software Made by Musicians for Musicians

 Filters

-The plug-in also includes two filters: one for the input signal, and one for the envelope detection (“side chain filter”).
+The plug-in also includes two filters: one for the input signal (preamp filter), and one for the envelope detection (“side chain filter”).

 The input filter is applied to the signal before entering the dynamics processing stage.
 A typical application is to cut lower frequencies before applying compression, to minimize distortion (lower frequencies will offset the input signal level).
-Another is to apply the dynamics effect to a selected range of frequencies and remix it with the incoming signal thanks to the Dry/Wet mixer in the output section.
+You can also use this filter for creative purposes.

 Side Chain Filter

 The side chain filter is used to choose which frequencies in the audio content trigger the effect.
-It is applied after the input filter and is not directly audible because it processes the side chain signal, only used to trigger the volume control.
+It is applied to the selected side chain signal (either after the input filter for internal side chain, or to the external side chain signal).
+It is not directly audible because it processes the side chain signal, only used to trigger the volume control.

-Click on the “Filter On” button to enable filtering, and “Listen” to hear the filtered signal.
-You can manage the low and high cut frequencies with the low cut and high cut knobs.
-It can be particularly interesting when working with sounds that have a wide spectrum, such as drums: you can trigger compression on the kick, cymbals or snare drum only by choosing the right cut-off frequencies, without affecting the input signal.
+Side chain filtering can be particularly interesting when working with sounds that have a wide spectrum, such as full drums kits: you can trigger compression on the kick, cymbals or snare drum only by choosing the right cut-off frequencies, without affecting the input signal.

 Stereo Control